Face recognition for searchable video libraries

 No. Face detection, embedding, and grouping all happen locally on your computer.
 Your footage and face data never leave your machine.

 Yes.
-In Settings you can delete all detected faces, person groups, and the face index with one click.
+From Settings you can delete all detected faces, person groups, and the local FAISS face index in one click.
 Videos will need to be re-processed if you enable face detection again later.

 Try it with one folder